bovirus/adbtools2/README.md

 Usage of this script is the following:
 ```
-usage: ./mod-kit-run.sh [ -c ] [ -h ]
+usage: ./mod-kit-run.sh [ -c ] [ -h ] [-p password]
        -c             clean all generated files from a previous run
+       -p password    set password for root, default 'no.wordpass'
        -h             print this help
 ```

 # Entware installation